axxs/tassie-discord-bot/README.md

 ##### Which Option to Choose?

-- **Option A**: More secure, requires local development setup
+- **Option A**: Requires creating separate Reddit apps for local/production
-- **Option B**: Easier for production-only deployments, uses the built-in callback handler
+- **Option B**: **Recommended** - Uses single Reddit app, simpler setup, built-in callback handler

-> **💡 Production Tip**: Option B is now the recommended approach for Coolify deployments since the bot handles the OAuth2 callback automatically.
+> **💡 Production Tip**: Option B is the recommended approach for Coolify deployments since it uses your production Reddit app directly and the bot handles the OAuth2 callback automatically.
+No need for separate apps or local development setup.

 #### 7. Health Check Configuration